Latent-Mark: An Audio Watermark Robust to Neural Codec Compression: Methodology

 Notably, taking the mean of normalized margins is susceptible to extreme outliers caused by scale variations across different codec geometries, while the median acts as a robust statistic.
 It effectively functions as a majority voting mechanism, ensuring that even if an attack completely obliterates the watermark in a minority of views (resulting in unbounded negative margins), the global detection remains stable as long as the structural bias persists in the remaining surrogate spaces.

-To evaluate transferability under attack, we utilize a \textbf{$\Delta$-Score} metric, which measures the shift in detection score relative to a clean baseline: $\Delta = \text{score}(R_a(s_{wm})) - \text{score}(R_a(s))$, where $R_a$ is the resynthesis operator of an unseen attack codec.
+To evaluate transferability under attack, we utilize a \textbf{$\Delta$-Score} metric, which measures the shift in detection score relative to a clean baseline: $\Delta = \text{score}(R_a(s_{wm})) - \text{score}(R_a(s))$, where $R_a$ is the codec compression operator of an unseen attack codec.
 A positive $\Delta$ indicates that the watermark's directional bias has successfully transferred through the black-box bottleneck.